ghjimchris/what-happens-when/README.rst

 * Refresh and stop buttons for refreshing or stopping the loading of current documents
 * Home button that takes you to your home page
+*Tabs: Tabs revolutionized browsing by allowing users to open multiple web pages within the same browser window.
+Each tab represents a separate web page, making it easy to switch between different sites without cluttering the screen.
+*History: Browsers maintain a history of recently visited web pages, allowing users to revisit sites they've accessed in the past.
+The history feature can help users keep track of their browsing activities and quickly revisit previously viewed content.
+*Bookmarks Bar: In addition to bookmarking options, browsers often include a bookmarks bar where users can save frequently visited websites for easy access.
+This customizable bar provides quick links to favorite sites, improving overall browsing efficiency.
+*Extensions/Add-ons: Modern browsers support extensions or add-ons, which are small software modules that enhance browser functionality.
+Extensions can provide various features like ad-blocking, password managers, language translation, and more, tailored to

 **Browser High-Level Structure**